Statistical analysis of self-similar conservative fragmentation chains: Statistical model

-where we denote by $u-$ the parent of the fragment labelled by $u$.
-We will further assume that the total mass of the fragments remains constant through time:\\ \\ {\bf Assumption B.} {\it (Conservative property).
-We have:} $\nu\big(\sum_{i=1}^\infty s_i=1\big)=1.$
+where we denote by $u-$ the parent of the fragment labeled by $u$.
+We will further assume that the total mass of the fragments remains constant through time, as follows. \begin{Assumption}[(Conservative property)] We have $\nu(\sum_{i=1}^\infty s_i=1 )=1$. \end{Assumption}